 Every powerbank that uses wired charging conforms to the USB 5V standard.
 The batteries inside a powerbank have a standard voltage of 3.7V.
-When a device is plugged to a powerbank, the current is stepped up from 3.7V to 4.2V – 5V.
-This stepped up current is then delivered to the device being charged.
+When a device is plugged into a powerbank, the current is stepped up from 3.7V to 4.2V – 5V.
+This stepped-up current is then delivered to the device being charged.

 Read: Smartphone chargers

 voltage from 3.7V to 5V, a good amount of electrical power is lost, mostly as heat.
 As a result, powerbanks cannot deliver their full advertised capacity.

 Powerbank manufacturers advertise the capacity of their batteries when it is stored at 3.7V.
 When checking a power bank’s capacity, it could be written as 30,000mAh at 3.7V or 18,000mAh at 5V.

 When 3.7V is converted to between 4.2 and 5V, the amount of current that the powerbank can deliver falls drastically.
 There is a very simple formula to convert this.

 Actual capacity = Advertised capacity (mAh) × 3.7V x 0.8 ÷ 4.2V

 - Actual capacity = 20,000 × 3.7 × 0.8 ÷ 4.2V